geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 I see what an emulator with?

 ##### **Geohot** [[00:51:06](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3066)]
 Wow, I mean, it just didn't make a request for like, what were the registers at this time stamp?
 But yeah.
 No, much less important.
 More important is to get these things reliably tied back to PC and then start using this to improve the speed of things.
-Yeah, spend a day on the cDNA thing.
+Yeah, spend a day on the CDNA thing.
 See if you can get it.
-But yeah, I think the right way to do it, did you see my test that compared it to RockProft TraceDecoder?
+But yeah, I think the right way to do it, did you see my test that compared it to rocprof TraceDecoder?

 ##### **Qazalin** [[00:51:38](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3098)]
 I did, yeah, the SKTD examples.

 ##### **Geohot** [[00:51:42](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3102)]
 Yeah, if you're just, what I would do, here's what I would do.
 Make a generator for those examples.
-I just generated those examples by hand, but make a script that auto regenerates the examples and add the same set of examples for cDNA, RDNA3, and RDNA4.
-And then, yeah, tell Claude to get them to pass for cDNA3 and RDNA4.
+I just generated those examples by hand, but make a script that auto regenerates the examples and add the same set of examples for CDNA, RDNA3, and RDNA4.
+And then, yeah, tell Claude to get them to pass for CDNA3 and RDNA4.
 See if you can do it.

 ##### **Qazalin** [[00:52:12](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3132)]
 Yeah, I did this for RDNA4.
 I generated exactly the same things.
 It spends like two hours on it, and then just it's hopeless.
 I see.
 You'll see it.